Bratislava, Slovakia: A Road Trip Guide to Castles, UFOs & Old Town

 The city's architecture is basically a timeline of European "who's who" in building styles.
 Gothic arches whisper about medieval wealth, Baroque facades scream Habsburg extravagance and Art Nouveau details show off early 20th-century swagger.
 It's like architectural bingo and Bratislava has a full card.

 The Hungarian rule period (we're talking 11th to early 20th century, folks) left a mark deeper than your ex's emotional baggage.
 Bratislava became Pressburg in German and Pozsony in Hungarian, serving as Hungary's capital when the Ottomans were being particularly pushy about taking Budapest.
-Eleven Habsburg monarchs got crowned in St. Martin's Cathedral between 1563 and 1830, which is basically the medieval equivalent of winning the royal lottery eleven times.
+Eleven kings and eight queens were crowned in St. Martin's Cathedral between 1563 and 1830.
+This includes Maria Theresa, who was famously crowned "King" (Rex) in 1741 to satisfy Hungarian legal tradition.

 Watch: Bratislava, Slovakia: a walk around Old Town (YouTube)